 The landscape for sleep apnea benefits is shifting fast.
 Veterans who wait could see dramatically lower compensation.

-Right now, most veterans prescribed a continuous positive airway pressure machine automatically receive a 50% sleep apnea rating.
-That’s roughly $1,075 monthly for a single veteran with no dependents.
+For years, most veterans prescribed a CPAP machine automatically received a 50% sleep apnea rating.
+In 2026, following the 2.8% COLA increase, this is worth $1,132.90 monthly for a single veteran with no dependents.

-Under the proposed changes expected in late 2025, simply using a CPAP won’t cut it anymore.
+Under the updated rating schedule, simply using a CPAP won’t cut it anymore for new applicants.
 The new system evaluates treatment effectiveness.
-Veterans with well-controlled symptoms might drop to a 10% VA disability rating or even 0%.

 That’s a massive hit to monthly disability benefits.